 Other popular destinations for a classic Christmas in Flagstaff are the Riordan Mansion and Lowell Observatory.
 They host historic and holiday themed tours!
 You may also want to stop by the Little America Hotel for they’re said to have an impressive display of holidays lights.

 For a list of scheduled events in downtown Flagstaff, check out their event calendar.

 Imagine the red rock Sedona is famous for dusted with snow.
 It is truly a one of a kind sight and can take some spontaneity to time a visit just right.
 Either way, Christmas in Sedona, with our without snow, won’t leave you disappointed.

 The Tlaquepaque Arts and Crafts Village is decked out with over 6000 luminaires during the Festival of Lights.
 Live music plays while you sip on hot cider or hot chocolate and enjoy the Christmas lights.

 For a different experience around the city, considering take a ride on the Sedona Christmas Trolley.
 You’ll be transported around the open-deck trolley to get 360 degree views of the holiday decor throughout the city.

-Final thoughts on Phoenix Holiday Events
+Recap: Phoenix Holiday Events

 With all the Phoenix Holiday events going on it can be hard to choose which ones to attend, especially with all the other great options around Arizona.
 Don’t worry, though, because they happen every year!
 Whatever you aren’t able to fit in this season, you can do next year.